Tutorials¶

 $ ls -lth foo.*

-Using the SLiM simulation engine¶
+Using the SLiM

 The default “simulation engine” - i.e., the program that actually does the simulating - is msprime, a coalescent simulator.
 However, it is also possible to swap this out for SLiM, a forwards-time, individual-based simulator.

-Specifying the engine¶
+Specifying the engine

-Using SLiM is as easy as passing the --engine/-e
+is as easy as passing the --engine/-e

 flag

-(we didn’t do this above, so it used the default engine, msprime).
+(we didn’t do this above, so it used the default engine, msprime

-For instance, to use SLiM to simulate the same 5% chunk of chromosome 22
+to simulate the same chunk of chromosome 22

 under the OutOfAfrica_2T12